Sweeping out sectional curvature: Introduction

 To prove the theorem, one needs to show that if a neighborhood $\Omega$ of $\mathbb S^2_+$ in $\mathbb S^m$ admits an immersion in a two-convex manifold $\Phi$ then $\Phi$ has to be complete.
 Then Observation~\ref{obs:flat-domain} implies that $\Flat^1 M=M$; i.e., $M$ is a spherical space form.
-In other words, any neighborhood $\Omega$ of $\imath(\mathbb S^2_+)$ in $\mathbb S^m$ is \emph{exhaustive} in the sense of the following definition.
+In other words, any neighborhood $\Omega$ of $\iota(\mathbb S^2_+)$ in $\mathbb S^m$ is \emph{exhaustive} in the sense of the following definition.

 \begin{thm}{Definition} Let $\Omega$ be a $\kappa$-flat manifold.
-Assume that any connected two-convex manifold $\Phi$ that appears as the target of an open isometric immersion $\Omega\looparrowright\Phi$ is complete, and at least one such $\Phi$ exists.
+Assume that any connected two-convex manifold $\Phi$ that appears as the target of an open isometric immersion $\Omega\looparrowright\Phi$ is complete .
 Then we say that $\Omega$ is \emph{exhaustive}. \end{thm}

 Using this definition, we can formulate the following generalization of Theorem~\ref{thm:rigid-sphere}:

 \begin{thm}{Theorem} Let $M$ be a complete connected Riemannian manifold with curvature $\ge \kappa$ or $\le \kappa$.
 Assume there is an open isometric immersion $\Omega\looparrowright M$ from an exhaustive $\kappa$-flat manifold $\Omega$.
 Then $M$ has constant curvature $\kappa$. \end{thm}